alegorico/MergeSourceFile/API_DOCUMENTATION.md

 # MergeSourceFile API Documentation

-This document describes the internal API of MergeSourceFile v1.1.1 for developers who want to extend or integrate the functionality.
+This document describes the internal API of MergeSourceFile v1.2.0 for developers who want to extend or integrate the functionality.

+## What's New in v1.2.0

+### TOML Configuration Support
+- **New `--config/-c` parameter**: Load all settings from a TOML configuration file
+- **Deprecation warnings**: Command-line parameters will show deprecation warnings
+- **Mutual exclusivity**: Config file and command-line parameters are properly handled
+- **Enhanced testing**: 12 new tests for TOML configuration functionality

 ## What's New in v1.1.1